TheGrayDot/mpqcli/README.md

 **This is a command line tool, designed for automation**.
 For example, run one command to create an MPQ file from a directory of files.
 If you require an MPQ tool with a graphical interface (GUI) - I would recommend using [Ladik's MPQ Editor](http://www.zezula.net/en/mpq/download.html).

 **This project is for original World of Warcraft MPQ archives**.
 This means is has been primarily authored for MPQ files used in the following World of Warcraft (WoW) versions: Vanilla (1.12.1), TBC (2.4.3) and WoTLK (3.3.5).
-It has only been tested and for MPQ versions 1 and 2, and only tested on WoW MPQ archives/patches.
-No testing has been performed on other MPQ versions or archives.
+It has only been tested on WoW MPQ archives/patches which use MPQ versions 1 or 2.
+No testing has been performed on other MPQ versions or archives from other games.

 ## Download